Farhana Nariswari: Puteri Indonesia 2023

 Nariswari represented Jawa Barat 1 at Puteri Indonesia 2023 held at the Jakarta Convention Center, Jakarta, Indonesia, on 19 May 2023.

 During the finale, Nariswari was asked by Putri Kuswisnu Wardani the perception between doing something good and doing something right.
 She answered:

 Good evening Indonesia.
 I believe that doing something good and doing something right are two different things.
 Doing something good is when we do something based on our intention, our desire.
 Helping others is something good for example, but it's not always right.
 However, doing something right is beyond that.
 It is doing something involving moral values, involving God, and last but not least when you do something that you really really believe deep inside your heart.
 Thank you.

 At the end of the coronation night, Nariswari successfully won the title, being the first West Java representative to win Puteri Indonesia.
 She was crowned as Puteri Indonesia 2023 by the outgoing titleholder, Laksmi Shari De-Neefe Suardana of Bali.
 Farhana was crowned along with her fellow Puteri Indonesia queens, Yasinta Aurellia and Lulu Zaharani Krisna Widodo.

 Miss International 2023

 As the main winner of Puteri Indonesia 2023, Nariswari represented Indonesia at Miss International 2023 in Tokyo, Japan, on 26 October 2023.
+Despite unsuccessfully earning placement spot for Indonesia, she won "Best in Evening Gown" award.